Code-Inside/Blog/_posts/2026-03-17-how-to-create-a-skill-for-github-copilot.md

 In [VS Code you can use skills as well](https://code.visualstudio.com/docs/copilot/customization/agent-skills) (for example via chat slash commands).
 In full Visual Studio, I still have not seen equivalent skill support as of March 2026.

+### Option 3: in Visual Studio IDE

+*(Edit 19.03.2026)*

+With the latest Visual Studio update, you can now invoke skills in "Agent" mode as well.
+There’s no UI to select a skill yet, but if you explicitly specify which skill you want to use, Visual Studio loads it correctly.

 ## Summary

 Skills are not magic: in the end, they are structured instructions in a Markdown file.